FAQs: Embassy Services COVID-19 Update

 A: Our Visa Office remains closed to the public.

-From Monday 29 June, we will begin accepting applications for Long Stay 'D' visas, by registered post only.
-Please do not visit the Irish Embassy as it will not be possible to submit your application.
+We are now accepting applications for Long Stay 'D' visas (e.g. study visas, employment visas, join family visas), by registered post only.
+Please do not visit the Embassy as it will not be possible to submit your application in person.

-Processing of short stay 'C' visa applications outside this category is currently suspended.
+Processing of short stay 'C' visa applications (e.g. visit visas, tourist visas) is currently suspended.

 Q. How can I track the progress of my visa application?